jfisher-usgs/RNWIS/README.md

     is the state postal code, e.g. for the Idaho district the database is named "nwisid").
 +   The name of the data source name (DSN) that contains the connection information to NWIS.
-An ODBC data source allows the user to connect to an NWIS database using the *nwis_select* Ingres access group.
+An Open Database Connectivity (ODBC) data source allows the user to connect to an NWIS database using the *nwis_select* Ingres access group.
 The site administrator enters the data source information using the *ODBC Data Source Administrator*.
     **RNWIS** will prompt the user for a data source to connect to.
 To connect to